 When assessing water usage per square metre against 2022/2023, a 30% decrease is observed.
-Water usage per separations and per ODB decreased 2% each, compared to last financial year.
-Refer to Table 7 and

-Figure 3 for the water consumption chart.
+Water usage per separations and per ODB decreased 28% and 2% respectively, compared to last financial year.
+Refer to Table 7 and Figure 3 for the water consumption chart.